HarveyYifanLi/Template-Nodejs-MCP-Server/README.md

 ## Overview

-Most tutorials on MCP servers are using `stdio` protocols (i.e. not for remote connections) and are `Stateless` and very limited in functionaties (i.e. in terms of how to build Tools/Resources)...thus I decided to build and share this piece of robust and easy-to-extend template `Stateful` MCP Server.
+Most tutorials on MCP (Model Context Protocol) Servers are using `stdio` protocols (i.e. not for remote connections) and are `Stateless` and very limited in functionaties (e.g. in terms of how to build Tools/Resources)...thus I decided to build and share this robust and easy-to-extend template `Stateful` MCP Server with the `Streamable-http transport`.

-This is perhalps the easiest to use/extend fully-functioning template for you to build your own `Node.js` STATEFUL MCP (Model Context Protocol) Server using the `Streamable-http transport`, with a modular structure for `Tools` and `Resources` and an in-memory database (i.e.`Node-Cache`) for managing stateful `transport` objects which further boosts server performance.
+This is perhalps the easiest to use fully-functioning template for you to build your own `Node.js` STATEFUL MCP Server using the `Streamable-http transport`, with a modular folder structure for `Tools`, `Resources` and `server` and an in-memory database (i.e.`Node-Cache`) for managing stateful `transport` objects which further boosts server performance.

 It is designed for easy extension and integration, allowing you to add your own tools and resources for custom workflows.